db9x/ds105a-w04-exercise/README.md

 ## (CORRECT THIS) What you will find here:
 Here you three Jupyter Notebooks for terminal, python and github notes.
 They will include the following topics:

-- Operating Systems and file systems
-- Terminal shells (e.g. the `bash` shell on Linux)
+- Terminal Basic Commandds
-- The different data file formats
 - Python essentials (with some code demonstrations)
 - Python tricks for dealing with files
 - Text formatting using Markdown
-- Jupyter Notebooks
+- Github Notes on how to sync and upload

 and other miscellaneous notes on terminal/python/pandas!